 Other Agencies that may use the EIR.
-A complete list of all agencies that are expected to make use of the EIR when considering future permits for the project is provided in EIR §3.0 (Project Descrition), subsection 3.9.2 (Other Agencies that may Use the EIR), Table 3-7 (Use of this Subsequent EIR by Other Agencies).
-As noted therein, 8 Responsible and Trustee agencies have been identified including the California Regional Water Quality Control Board-Lahontan Region, the State Water Resources Control Board-Division of Drinking Water, the California Department of Transportation, California Department of Fish and Wildlife, California Department of Forestry, Mono County Department of Environmental Health, Lee Vining Fire Protection District, and the Federal Aviation Administration.
+A complete list of all agencies that are expected to make use of the EIR when considering future permits for the project is provided below in Table 4-10. in EIR §3.0 (Project Descrition), subsection 3.9.2 (Other Agencies that may use the EIR), Table 3-7 (Use of this Subsequent EIR by Other Agencies).
+As noted therein, 8 Responsible and Trustee agencies have been identified including the California Regional Water Quality Control Board Lahontan Region, the State Water Resources Control Board Division of Drinking Water, the California Department of Transportation, California Department of Fish and Wildlife, California Department of Forestry, Mono County Department of Environmental Health, Lee Vining Fire Protection District, and the Federal Aviation Administration.